ibm-cloud-docs/containers/cs_storage_block.md

 To add block storage:

 1. Create a configuration file to define your persistent volume claim (PVC) and save the configuration as a `.yaml` file.

+    If you have a multizone cluster, the zone in which your storage is provisioned is selected on a round-robin basis to balance volume requests evenly across all zones.
+To specify the zone for your storage, create a [customized storage class](#multizone_yaml) first.
+Then, follow these steps to provision storage by using your customized storage class.
+    {: tip}

     -  **Example for bronze, silver, gold storage classes**:
        The following `.yaml` file creates a claim that is named `mypvc` of the `"ibmc-block-silver"` storage class, billed `"hourly"`, with a gigabyte size of `24Gi`.